NorisTalaban/Hybrid_Agentic_Surveillance_and_Evaluation/README.md

 4. Progressive trimming of trailing garbage
 5. Fallback to original unaudited output

-The system never crashes on malformed JSON — it degrades gracefully.
+The system never crashes on malformed JSON, it degrades gracefully.

 ### Rate Limit Protection
 - Verifier: 60-second pause between each verification